lainekendall/shorty/README.md

 ## Design
 I decided to use [Spring Boot](https://spring.io/projects/spring-boot) in order to get this up and running quickly.
 Spring Boot is a great framework that allows you to run quality apps quickly.
 The customization is endless but the "Autowiring" of components makes it really easy to write a REST API.
 I'm also familiar with this framework and enjoy working with it a lot.
+The database is an in-memory [Hibernate](https://hibernate.org) database.
+This was chosen for ease of use and fast development.